Skip to content

 Regular technical reviews, security updates, and backups are standard - not an optional extra.
 We recommend improvements based on real data, not guesswork.

-A single point of contact for everything — the same senior team you call with a question about a minor change and with an alert about a production outage.
-If your system also requires functional development, we combine maintenance with building new modules — within the same team and the same collaboration model.
+A single point of contact for everything - the same experienced team you call with a question about a minor change and with an alert about a production outage.
+If your system also requires functional development, we combine maintenance with building new modules - within the same team and the same collaboration model.

 How much does technical support cost?